How to Create a Strong Leadership Strategy

 - Anticipating capital, space, and talent implications of rapidly expanding product portfolio.

-- Need for cultural change to create a spirit of innovation versus a culture of risk aversion.
+- A need for cultural change to create a spirit of innovation versus a culture of risk aversion.

-A comprehensive leadership strategy translates these implications into specific action and should take the following 5 factors into account:
+A comprehensive leadership strategy translates these strategy drivers into specific action and should take the following 5 factors into account:

-- Quantity: How many leaders do we need?
+- Quantity of leaders needed, as indicated by current and projected formal leadership positions depicted on an organization chart (number, level, location, function, business unit, and reporting relationships).
+Ask: How many leaders do we need?
 What are the current and projected leadership positions on the org chart?
 What about informal leadership positions?

-- Qualities: What characteristics should individual leaders possess?
+- Qualities desired in these leaders (demographics, diversity, background, experience level).
+Ask: What characteristics should individual leaders possess?
 Who needs to be represented or included?

-- Skills and Behaviors: What skills, competencies, knowledge, and behaviors are needed to implement the business strategy and create the desired culture?
+- Skills and behaviors that are needed to implement the business strategy (knowledge base, leadership competencies, etc.).
+Ask: What skills, competencies, knowledge, and behaviors are needed to implement the business strategy and create the desired culture?

-- Collective Capabilities: What capabilities do we need so we can act together in groups and across boundaries to implement strategies, solve problems, respond to threats, adapt to change, or support innovation?
+- Collective leadership capabilities of leaders acting together in groups and collaboration across boundaries to implement strategies, solve problems, respond to threats, adapt to change, and support innovation.
+Ask: What capabilities do we need so we can act together in groups and across boundaries to implement strategies, solve problems, respond to threats, adapt to change, or support innovation?

-Developing the leadership needed to implement business strategies takes careful planning, dedicated effort, and often substantial investment.
-But by going through the leadership strategy process, you open the door for more targeted, effective leadership development — and an organizational culture capable of achieving strategic success.
+But by going through the leadership strategy development process, you open the door for more targeted, effective leadership development — and an organizational culture capable of achieving strategic success.